A NEXT CHURCH COHORT – Begins Fall 2025

 • Participants will learn alongside a cohort of peers, receive both group and individual coaching from a highly trained and certified coach.

-• 90-minute group sessions will include presentations of Enneagram concepts, group coaching, and leadership story sharing.
+• 90-minute group sessions will include presentations of Enneagram concepts, group coaching, breakout conversations, and Q&A time.

 • Additionally, every participant will receive 5 individual coaching sessions to further deepen their work.
 These sessions are scheduled monthly with the coach and are completed within 5 months of the cohort start date.